2023 NCAA Division III women's basketball tournament: Final Four

-The national semifinals and finals are being held at predetermined sites: the former at the Oosting Gymnasium at Trinity College in Hartford, Connecticut, on March 18, and the latter at the American Airlines Center in Dallas.
+The national semifinals and finals were held at predetermined sites: the former at the Oosting Gymnasium at Trinity College in Hartford, Connecticut, on March 18, and the latter at the American Airlines Center in Dallas.

-The national championship will be played on April 1, 2023 in Dallas, which is also the host of the 2023 NCAA Division I women's basketball tournament final four.
+The national championship was played on April 1, 2023, in Dallas, which was also the host of the 2023 NCAA Division I women's basketball tournament Final Four.

 Qualifying

-A total of sixty-four bids were available for the tournament: Forty-three automatic bids—awarded to the champions of the 43 NCAA-recognized Division III conference tournaments—and 21 at-large bids.
+A total of sixty-four bids were available for the tournament: Forty-four automatic bids—awarded to the champions of the 44 NCAA-recognized Division III conference tournaments—and 20 at-large bids.

 While this is the first season for the newly established Collegiate Conference of the South, its conference tournament champion will not be eligible for an automatic bid until 2024.

-This is also the final year that the Colonial States Athletic Conference and United East Conference receive separate bids; the two conferences will merge ahead of the 2023–24 season, consolidating their bids into one, although the name and legacy of the combined conference have not yet been announced.
+This was also the final year that the Colonial States Athletic Conference and United East Conference receive separate bids; the two conferences will merge ahead of the 2023–24 season, consolidating their bids into one, although the name and legacy of the combined conference have not yet been announced.
+It was also the final year for the New England Collegiate Conference as an all-sports league.
+After steady losses of membership in recent years, it had only four members in the 2022–23 season.
+All four would join other conferences for 2023–24 and beyond.